Bread clip

 A bread clip is a device that is used to hold plastic bags closed, such as those in which sliced bread is commonly packaged.
 They are also commonly called bread tags, bread tabs, bread ties, bread buckles, bread-bag clips, or occlupanids.
-By sealing a bag more securely than tying or folding over its open end, and thus providing a nearly hermetic seal, the contents are preserved longer.
+It seals a bag more securely than tying or folding over its open end, thus providing a nearly hermetic seal, so that the contents are preserved longer.